craig-m/openbsd-box/README.md

 ## run

-This imports our Box and creates a VM from it:
+Imports our Box and create a VM from it:

 ```shell
 vagrant validate Vagrantfile